ishan-aggarwal/low_level_design_by_ishan/design_patterns/structural/src/main/java/flyweight/notes/README.md

 - The pattern achieves it by sharing parts of object state between multiple objects.
 - In other words, the Flyweight saves RAM by caching the same data used by different objects.

+Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.

 **Usage examples**: The Flyweight pattern has a single purpose: minimizing memory intake.
 If your program doesn’t struggle with a shortage of RAM, then you might just ignore this pattern for a while.